 The NZOA conducts the selection process, training and assessment of Orthopaedic Surgical Trainees on behalf of the Royal Australasian College of Surgeons (RACS)

-At our 2023 Orthopaedic SET Selection matua Ken Te Tau, our Māori Cultural Advisor, provided the name: ‘Te Kāhui Kahurangi’ - ‘Our Treasured People – Our Shining Stars’ as a name for the SET Selection Applicants ...... read more
+Matua Ken Te Tau, our NZOA Māori Cultural Advisor has given Te Kāhui Kahurangi as a name for our SET applicants, read more about the meaning here: ‘Te Kāhui Kahurangi’ - ‘Our Treasured People – Our Shining Stars’ as a name for the SET Selection Applicants ...... read more

 How to prepare for the RACS Surgical Education and Training Programme: